Spiritual Administration of the Muslims of Central Asia and Kazakhstan: Background

 The first spiritual assembly in the Russian Empire was established in 1788 in Orenberg.
 Like SADUM, the Orenburg Muslim Spiritual Assembly was governed by a supreme mufti, and oversaw the appointment of imams and management of mosques throughout the empire.

 Russian administrators had been involved in the religious hierarchy of Central Asia since the initial conquest in the 1860s, though the level of government interference varied throughout the region.
 Some district chiefs were directly responsible for the appointment of instructors at the local madrasahs, as well as naming the overseers of religious endowments (waqfs).
 Other chiefs retained oversight privileges, but allowed the local community to run affairs autonomously, stepping in only when disputes arose.

 The official attitude towards religion changed drastically under the Soviets.
 Initially the Soviets supported religious activity, specifically that of the Jadids, young Muslim reformers who sought to "modernize" Islam - a goal which fit nicely into Soviet ideals.
 In 1922 the Soviets even allowed the creation of local religious boards throughout Central Asia.
 These boards had many of the same functions which SADUM would inherit (though on a more limited scale) in the 1940s.
 The boards also were charged to be "the link between the government and the people, to conduct the reform of religious affairs and to struggle with very unnecessary superstructures of Islam and the incorrect interpretations of Islam."

 By the mid-1920s, however, the situation had changed.
-Having consolidated their power in the region, the Soviets began to show their true attitude towards religion.
+Having consolidated their power in the region, the Soviets began to show a changed attitude towards religion.
 Over the next several years hundreds of mosques were closed or destroyed.
 The year 1927 saw the initiation of the hujum, an effort to forcibly remove Muslim women's veils.
 By 1927 all madrasahs were shut down, and 1928 saw the elimination of waqfs.
 A 1929 law against religious practices effectively ended open religious activity in the country.
 Many Islamic leaders, including many Jadids, were "liquidated" during Joseph Stalin's Great Purge.